TechSnazzy/gwg_100_days_of_code/README.md

 ### Day 8 - 7/4 (Wednesday) Happy Independence Day! 🇺🇸
 Happy 4th of July! 🇺🇸 I continued on with the Pong arcade game (https://www.udemy.com/code-your-first-game).
 This is not actually a Udacity course but I'm using this course to get better with Canvas and coding a game.
 This is helping me better understand the Arcade Game.
 I have the Arcade Game mostly done and I am really starting to understand everything now.
 So for now I'll finish the tennis game, then this weekend finalize and submit the Arcade Game Project 3 and then move on to the next thing.

+### Day 9 - 7/5 (Thursday)
+Picking back up on the Arcade Game.
+So far I have the basic functions working from a few days ago but I hadn't been committing anything to Github yet.
+So today I just restarted the project so I could properly make my Git commits and write README documentation as I go.